 Guest Post by John & Jenny of Traveling In Focus

-With its rugged cliffs, pristine beaches, and towering forests, the Washington Coast is a perfect destination for outdoor enthusiasts and nature lovers.
-And if you are looking for a bustling city or quiet town, there are plenty of those too.
+With its rugged cliffs, pristine sandy beaches, and towering forests, the Washington Coast is a perfect destination for outdoor enthusiasts and nature lovers.
+And if you are looking for a bustling city or quiet town, there are plenty of those, too.

-We will explore some of the incredible places on the coast – from nature escapes to urban hubs – so get ready for a journey through one of America’s most stunning states!
+We will explore some of the incredible places on the coast—including its natural wonders, charming small towns, and exciting cities—so get ready for a journey through one of America’s most stunning states

 Places To Visit On Washington Coast: Islands